 “It took me a few weeks to understand what he wanted (it is so different from what I’ve been asked to do elsewhere) but now I’m completely on board with making design relationships!” – Student

-After ten years of adjunct teaching, I have joined the Shintaro Akatsu School of Design (SASD) at the University of Bridgeport as the Chairman of the MPS program in Design Management.
-Design management is a very young discipline, developed in England about 20 years ago.
-SASD’s is a dynamic, international program – one of a small handful in the U.S. and the only one in New England – that has enormous growth potential because of our proximity to and relationships with Stamford and all of Fairfield County’s Fortune 500 corporate bases.
-As an adjunct in the program last year, the program’s first, I have seen it double from seven students to fourteen.
-They are from several US states, China, Taiwan, Saudi Arabia, Syria, and Bosnia.
+I teach at the Shintaro Akatsu School of Design (SASD) at the University of Bridgeport as the Chairman of the MPS program in Design Management.
+Design management is a very young discipline, developed in England about 25 years ago.
+SASD’s is a dynamic, international program – one of a small handful in the U.S. and the only one in New England.
+We are in close proximity to and relationships with Fairfield County’s Fortune 500 corporate bases.
+Our students are from several US states, Bosnia, Brasil, China, England, Italy, Taiwan, India, Iraq, Malasia, Russia, and Saudi Arabia.

 As a teacher, the two most telling questions I ask are, “Why did you do it that way?” and “What is right about this design?”
 To me, rigor is essential: I start with comparisons among works on a critique wall and gradually expand awareness to include works by other students in other programs and then to designers everywhere.
 This causes students to understand design relationships which express content are very much more important than simply “liking” a design.